FILLING OUT THE I-129 PETITION FOR NONIMMIGRANT WORKER

 Enter the daytime phone number and email address of the person who signed this form in the appropriate spaces.

 Part 8.
 Declaration, Signature, and Contact Information❗️For The Person Who Completed This Form For You

-If you are an individual petitioner and someone else, such as an attorney, completed this form for you based on information you provided; or you are filing this application as a business or organization and someone who is not affiliated with the business completed this form based on information you provided, they must complete this part.
+If you are an individual petitioner and someone else, such as an attorney, completed this form for you based on the information you provided; or you are filing this application as a business or organization and someone who is not affiliated with the business completed this form based on the information you provided, they must complete this part.